-The aim of UEL’s policy is to support students who become pregnant, their partners and those who have become parents through adoption, and ensure they are not treated less favourably or do not suffer a disadvantage as a result.
+The University of East London aims to provide support to their students who are new or prospective parents via their Student Maternity, Paternity and Adoption Policy.
+The aim of the University’s policy is to support students who become pregnant, their partners and those who have become parents through adoption; and make sure they are not treated less favourably or do not suffer a disadvantage as a result.

 We understand that for some pregnant students, or those becoming parents, this can be overwhelming and stressful alongside trying to manage your studies.

 Pregnancy is a protected characteristic under the Equality Act 2010.
 The University has a duty to make reasonable adjustments if they are notified of the pregnancy, in order to help you balance your studies and manage your health during your time at the University of East London.
 The University implements similar practices as to what they would apply in the workplace.
 These adjustments are discussed and developed by their academic in collaboration with the student via a Maternity/Paternity and Adoption Support Plan (MPASP).